KasperskyLab/Kaspresso/docs/Home/Breaking-changes.en.md

 - In order to support the system storage restrictions artifacts are saved under `/sdcard/Documents` folder.
   Video recording in the allure tests requires using new kaspresso builder: Kaspresso.Builder.withForcedAllureSupport() and replacing the test runner (io.qameta.allure.android.runners.AllureAndroidJUnitRunner) with com.kaspersky.kaspresso.runner.KaspressoRunner
   Deprecated TestFailRule.
 Fixed fail test screenshotting Fixed an automatic system dialogs closing.
-See this diff
+See this [diff](https://github.com/KasperskyLab/Kaspresso/pull/460/files).